 - A big data analytic uses the Filter by Geometry tool to retain only features where the feature geometry enters a polygon dataset representing service areas.

-- The tool can compare the spatial relationship of features to point, line, or polygon features
+- The tool can compare the spatial relationship of features to point, line, or polygon features.

 - The tool evaluates a user-defined spatial relationship between the target features and a specified join dataset.

-The layer which will be filtered.
+Specifies the layer which will be filtered.

-Defines the criteria used to spatially filter the target features.
+Specifies the criteria used to spatially filter the target features.
 Spatial relationships include:

 The Filter by Geometry tool does not alter incoming features, so the output layer will contain the same fields and attribute values as the incoming features.